atherlangga/dddtix/README.rst

 Project Structure
 =================

 DDD emphasize on iterative improvement, so this project trying to keep the same spirit.
-Each folder contains each iteration.
+Each directory contains each iteration.
 The iteration is ordered and also numbered starting from 1.
-Each folder also contains explanation and rationale for each iteration.
+Each directory also contains explanation and rationale for each iteration.